COVID-19 drugs: Are there any that work?

 The FDA has approved an antiviral drug called remdesivir (Veklury) to treat COVID-19 in adults and children who are age 12 and older.
 Remdesivir may be prescribed for people who are hospitalized with COVID-19 and need supplemental oxygen or have a higher risk of serious illness.
 It's given through a needle in the skin (intravenously).

-The FDA has authorized for emergency use another drug called molnupiravir to treat mild to moderate COVID-19 in adults who are at higher risk of serious illness and not able to take other treatments.
+The FDA has authorized for emergency use a drug called molnupiravir.
+It is an antiviral medicine.
+Molnupiravir used to treat mild to moderate COVID-19 in adults at higher risk of serious illness and not able to take other treatments.
 The medication is taken by mouth as a pill.

 Researchers are studying other potential treatments for COVID-19, including: